Individualized Honors Program (IHP)

 The IHP Program

-• The IHP program was spurred by Local District and Westside parents who wanted to bring a rigorous and highly accelerated academic program to students in West Los Angeles.
+- The IHP program was spurred by Local District and Westside parents who wanted to bring a rigorous and highly accelerated academic program to students in West Los Angeles.

-• Mark Twain Middle School is the 2nd school in all of LAUSD to offer this program.
+- Mark Twain Middle School is the 2nd school in all of LAUSD to offer this program.

-• The 2025-26 school year will be limited to one 6th-grade class.
+- The 2026-27 school year will be limited to one 6th-grade class.

-• The 2025-26 school year for the 7th and 8th-grade classes will be limited to availability.
+- The 2026-27 school year for the 7th and 8th-grade classes will be limited to availability.

 Part of our IHP mission is for our students to give back to Mark Twain and their larger communities.
 When our students give back, they create a positive social and emotional space for themselves and others.
 They often apply their academic knowledge to their service, enriching the experience for all participants.
 All IHP 7th and 6th graders have an IHP student mentor, and all 8th graders are mentors.
-Mentorship builds cross-grade level relationships and creates a space where IHP students can work together throughout their educational careers.
+Mentorship fosters cross-grade level relationships and creates a space where IHP students can collaborate throughout their educational careers.

 We have an active and caring parent group as part of our IHP Family.
 Parents have been an integral part of building the program.
 They have arranged non-LAUSD events where IHP students can meet and have fun together, including community service projects and events.